misinformed

 Sources: Data For Progress, Ipsos.
 Click the links above to see precise wording of the questions - there was no “leading the witness” in either study.

-You might look at this and say, e.g., hey, Trump never said he was going to “deport people who are here legally,” but actually he did, repeatedly.
+You might look at this and say, e.g., hey, Trump never said he was going to “deport people who are here legally,” oh, but actually he did, repeatedly.
 The Haitians of Springfield, OH, and others are here legally as part of the Immigration Law of 1990, and both he and his VP have vowed to deport them all anyway.

 Beyond this, Trump has also said he would deport anyone who, in his view, “hates America,” which ‘technically’ means not even citizens are safe, since the power to deport lies solely in the Executive Branch.
 And, in fact, the last time a mass deportation was attempted, the notorious “Operation Wetback” during the Eisenhower years, US citizens were, in fact, deported and dropped in the middle of nowhere near where they came from.
 In the 1930’s, during the so-called “Great/Mexican Repatriation” under Hoover and FDR, between 40–60% of those deported were Americans.

-And if you think support for his emigration plan is low now, just wait until some pollster decides to apply Reuters’ post-election tariff conditional.
-When someone asks Americans if they support mass deportations “if the result is inflationary,” which it will be, his already bogus “mandate” on the issue will become a knife falling so fast no one will be able to catch it.
+And if you think real support for his emigration plan is low now, just wait until some pollster decides to apply Reuters’ post-election tariff conditional.
+When someone asks Americans if they support mass deportations “if the result is inflationary,” which it will be, his already bogus “mandate” on the issue will almost certainly become a knife falling so fast no one will be able to catch it.

 So he doesn’t have a mandate for any of his most prominent promises — except the one where his policies will do exactly the opposite of what he promised — but what about the others?
 How about tax cuts for the wealthy, for example?
 Mandate?
 Nope.
 Quite the opposite.